 Patterns are recurring designs, behavior and conditions.
 In the context of our framework, Patterns could be formed of complex combinations of features and heuristics.
-Generation patterns are discovered while experimenting with the environment.
-Once identified and included in the interface, they can be retrieved explicitly during a given task.
+Generation patterns are discovered while experimenting with the system during the rehearsal/preparation phase of the presentation.
+Once identified and included in the interface, they can be retrieved explicitly during the presentation.
 For example, a Surprise pattern could be a combination of loud dynamics, fast video, and a set of heuristics that changes fast across the different media and colors.
 This complex goal would be difficult to achieve otherwise in real-time.
-Defining patterns can also lead to more meaningful ways of describing the higher level goals of the user.
+Defining patterns can also lead to more meaningful ways of describing the higher level goals of the presenter.